 PLEASE NOTE: US Forest Service Road #275 (Saints Johns Road) is a 3-mile, 4-wheel-drive (4WD) Jeep road that requires both 4WD and high clearance.
 A car with all-wheel-drive (AWD) will not make it up the road (i.e. a Subaru Outback).
 The USFS rates this road "moderate to more difficult."
 Please consider this when booking this site.
 In addition, in 2020 Summit County adopted a year-round fire code that prohibits non-permitted open fires (i.e. camp fires) for 2020 and beyond.

 Pitch your tent next to the historic structure remains of the mining ghost town of Wild Irishman as you trace the old 1880's mail route between Montezuma and Breckenridge.

 Situated between Glacier Mountain and Keystone Mountain, hiking and BC/XC skiing opportunities abound.
 This camp is located southwest of the town of Montezuma on the backside of Keystone Ski Area.

-Accessible by 4WD during summer, winter requires a bit more effort as the Forest Service road is closed to cars (but not snowmobiles or skis) at the town of Montezuma until mid-June.
+Accessible by a 4WD Jeep road during summer, winter requires a bit more effort as the Forest Service road is closed to cars (but not snowmobiles or skis) at the town of Montezuma until mid-June.